slidevjs/slidev/docs/guide/theme-addon.md

 # The first slide
 ```

+You can find the list of official themes and community themes in the [Themes Gallery](../themes/gallery).

 ::: info Theme name convention

 - You can also pass a relative or absolute path to a local theme folder, like `../my-theme`
 - You can always use the full package name as the theme name
-- If the theme is built-in or is named like `slidev-theme-name`, you can omit the `slidev-theme-` prefix
+- If the theme is [official](../themes/gallery#official-themes) or is named like `slidev-theme-name`, you can omit the `slidev-theme-` prefix
 - For scoped packages like `@org/slidev-theme-name`, the full package name is required

 :::